Android Security, Today

 Related Articles :

-Your passwords to unencrypted websites and services, such as Facebook, Twitter, web-based email sites, POP3 email services, etcetera, could easily be sniffed by someone else on the network.
+Your passwords to unencrypted websites and services, such as Facebook, Twitter, web-based email sites, POP3 email services, etc., could easily be sniffed by someone else on the network.
 There is also the issue of viruses, malware, SMS/MMS exploits, and Bluetooth exploits; these exploits can manipulate your phone settings and prevent you from using certain features, sending information to or calling contacts in your phone, stealing and destroying personal data on your phone, or render your phone completely unusable.

-Though the biggest concerns, for now, should be more focused on protecting your phone from theft, loss, or sniffing over Wi-Fi, the issues of malicious software and hacking are becoming increasingly prevalent daily.
+Though the biggest concerns, for now, should be more focused on protecting your phone from theft, loss, or sniffing over Wi-Fi, malicious software and hacking are becoming increasingly prevalent daily.
 These issues could become more of a concern in the future due to our phones’ lack of integrated active security systems, such as firewalls, anti-virus programs, and anti-malware programs.